 In-House Financial AidThis is need-based scholarship to students who do not otherwise qualify for other financial aid resources.

-Other Financial AssistanceOther financial assistance is provided through social security, local scholarships, and the Financial Aid Fee Trust Fund (in-house).
+Other Financial AssistanceOther financial assistance is provided through local scholarships, and the Financial Aid Fee Trust Fund (in-house).

 - Lonnie Bob Hurst Scholarship is available for adults wishing to enter the LPN program at RTC, a SHS senior wishing to enroll at RTC after graduation, or a SHS senior wishing to enroll in a community college or 4-year college after graduation.